DanielSchaffer/webpack-babel-multi-target-plugin/README.md

 [![NPM](https://nodei.co/npm/webpack-babel-multi-target-plugin.png)](https://npmjs.org/package/webpack-babel-multi-target-plugin)

-Using the plugin requires make a few small changes to your existing webpack configuration:
+Using the plugin requires making a few small changes to your existing webpack configuration:

 * Replace any instances of `babel-loader` with `BabelMultiTargetPlugin.loader()`

-* TypeScript
-  * Loader rules must use `BabelMultiTargetPlugin.loader()` after your compiler loader (remember, loaders are run bottom to top)
-  * Set `tsconfig` to `target` es6 or higher

-* Vue
-  * Replace `'vue-loader'` with `BabelMultiTargetPlugin.loader('vue-loader')`

 * Set `resolve.mainFields` to include `es2015`, which allows webpack to load the es2015 modules if a package provides them according to the